NietoCurcio/GithubFinder-react-bradtraversy/README.md

 # Github Finder

-A react app which you can searchs for users in Github
+A react app which you can searchs for users in Github.

 **deploy**
+Try search an user, i.e NietoCurcio.
 [GithubFinder live](https://githubfinderfelipeantonio.netlify.app/)

 ### Running the application